hamza-cskn/obliviate-invs/README.md

 		});

-		anIcon.onDrag(e -> { //define drag event as variable named 'e' player.sendMessage("You draged the icon!"); //send message when player clicked e.getCursor(); //you can use drag action as 'e' variable });
+		anIcon.onDrag(e -> { //define drag event as variable named 'e' player.sendMessage("You draged the icon!"); //send message when player draged e.getCursor(); //you can use drag action as 'e' variable });